ripienaar/mnrpes/README.md

 This affects where your Nagios *command_file* file is and what Stomp destination is being used to transport check results.

+For best results you would want to run MCollective  2.1.1 at least and one of the new Discovery Plugins that does discovery against a local cache like MongoDB or PuppetDB.

+This way you will not be doing costly discoveries against the network all the time and get consistant host lists.

 Adding Checks?
 --------------
 Checks live in a simple file, an example can be seen below: